 To impact, over time, the quality of K-12 public education for all Texas students by supporting and developing educational leaders.

-Charles Butt, Chairman and CEO of H-E-B, founded The Holdsworth Center in 2017.
-He named the center for his mother, Mary Elizabeth Holdsworth, who taught school in the 1920s in Center Point, TX (near Kerrville).
+Charles Butt, Chairman of H-E-B, founded The Holdsworth Center in 2017.
+He named the nonprofit organization for his mother, a former schoolteacher and lifelong advocate for social justice.